dtcenter/MET/met/docs/Users_Guide/tc-stat.rst

   event_equal = FALSE;

-Thee **event_equal** flag specifies whether only those track points common to all models in the dataset should be retained.
+The **event_equal** flag specifies whether only those track points common to all models in the dataset should be retained.
 The event equalization is performed only using cases common to all listed amodel entries.
 A case is defined by comparing the following columns in the TCST files: BMODEL, BASIN, CYCLONE, INIT, LEAD, VALID.
 This option may be modified using the **-event_equal** option within the job command lines.

 _________________________